upros/ATLS/atls/draft-friel-tls-atls-01.md

 These two scenarios are described in more detail in {{application-layer-end-to-end-security-use-cases}}.

-Related to this document, there is ongoing work across the industry to define requirements for end-to-end security. {{?I-D.hartke-core-e2e-security-reqs}} documents requirements for CoAP {{?RFC7252}} End-to-End Security.
-The Open Mobile Alliance (OMA) has published a candidate standard Lightweight Machine to Machine Requirements [LwM2M] which defines multiple requirements for end-to-end security.

 This document describes how clients and applications can leverage standard TLS software stacks to establish secure end-to-end encrypted connections at the application layer.
 The connections may establish TLS {{?RFC5246}} {{?I-D.ietf-tls-tls13}} or DTLS {{?RFC6347}} {{?I-D.ietf-tls-dtls13}} sessions.
 There are multiple advantages to reuse of existing TLS software stacks for establishment of application layer secure connections.
 These include:

 - many clients and application services already include a TLS software stack, so there is no need to include yet another software stack in the software build